KnightsWhoSayNi0/Galoppen/README.md

 I'll add a circuit diagram once the basic circuit is moved off of the test breadboard and onto a prototyping breadboard.

 Thanks for checking this out!

+(EDIT)
+ Made models for the game itself, will post later.
+ FYI, the models were made in FreeCAD